 There is no amount of money that can make someone completely healed from their injuries and the pain they experienced, but the law requires the jury to consider the entirety of the pain and injury sustained to the person, property or reputation.
 This amount is called the “damages” of the case.
-The jury is required by law to award that amount that has been shown to be even tip the scales a small amount during the consideration, this is the meaning of more likely than not .
+The jury is required by law to award that amount to the injured person, even if they feel that the evidence only slightly tips the scales in the injured person’s favor.
+This is the meaning of “more likely than not”.

-When an injured person first meets with a personal injury attorney to discuss the details and facts of the case there will be a moment when the attorney has the facts that he is able to guide the injured party through the bird’s eye view of the case.
+After an injured person first meets with a personal injury attorney to discuss the details and facts of the case, the attorney will be able to guide the them through the bird’s eye view of the case.
 The following things will likely be considered:

 1. The insurance company will likely be unwilling to pay the actual amount of the claim prior to going to trial.

-3. It is often the case that the amounts offered by the insurance company prior to your obtaining an attorney are significantly less than what is owed.
-During your free consultation with a personal injury attorney we can discuss what will likely happen in your claim.
+3. It is often the case that the amounts offered by the insurance company prior to obtaining an attorney are significantly less than what is owed.
+During your free consultation with a personal injury attorney, we can discuss what will likely happen in your claim.

-The other necessary purpose of the initial consult is the transfer of information.
-Your personal injury attorney needs all of the recordings, photographs and history that you will be able to provide concerning your injury as well as what your doctor’s have said to you about your treatment.
+The other necessary purpose of the initial consultation is the transfer of information.
+Your personal injury attorney needs all of the recordings, photographs, and history that you can provide concerning your injury, as well as what your doctors have said to you about your treatment.